felipefiali/PySelenium/README.md

 ### SendEnter

 Sends an ENTER key to the webpage.
 It's the same as if the user simply hit the return button on the keyboard.
-This step doesn't have any context information as to there the focus is on the page, so should only be used when necessary.
+This step does not have any context information as to there the focus is on the page, so should only be used when necessary.